mekanism/Mekanism/README.md

 By the time you've been using Mekanism for a while, you'll have a near-instructible suit of Obsidian Armor, be obtaining four ingots for each ore you mine, have the ability to fly wherever you want with the hydrogen-powered jetpacks, and have a cute robotic friend following you around while you mine. :)

+# Alpha Status #

+Mekanism for 1.15 is currently in a pre-alpha state.
+Once we finish work on adapting to all the rendering changes that vanilla made in 1.15 we will release an alpha.
+More information about how Mekanism will be once it reaches an alpha state are as follows.
+The majority of basic features are working properly, while other things like inventories for multiblocks are in a more broken state.
+We are currently working on refactoring multiple large portions of the code to make Mekanism easier to maintain and add new features to.
+Because of this, the internals are in flux and may be changed greatly so we may also make breaking changes to our API while Mekanism is in alpha.
+We also are making sure to keep the “alpha” state during this time so that we don’t have to spend extra time worrying about if the world doesn’t lose any data from one commit to the next, and for this reason we do not recommend including Mekanism in any "large" packs that players may expect things to work properly/upgrade safely from one version to the next.

 # Discord #